New Zealand’s South Island

 Within these parks visitors are treated to the peace, tranquillity and postcard-perfect imagery New Zealand is most famous for.
 Hikers can appreciate the spirituality and connectedness of the land with the Maori people as they take in the immense mountains, pristine glaciers, deep lakes and ancient alpine forests.
 This landscape was used extensively as a dramatic setting for Tolkien’s Middle Earth in the Lord of the Rings film trilogy.

 Needless to say, mountaineering in the Southern Alps is world-class however skiing, bungee jumping, fishing and canoeing are also popular activities.
-There is plenty of accommodation available, ranging from intimate bed and breakfasts to luxury hotels in nearby cities.

 The east coast city of Christchurch, known as the ‘Garden City’ for its array of greenery and public parks, is the largest on the South Island.
 It has an elegant, laid-back atmosphere with historical architecture, boutique shopping, fine dining and art galleries.